WeblateOrg/weblate/docs/formats.rst

 .. note::

-    Translate-toolkit currently has some limitations in processing PHP files, so please double check that your files won't get corrupted  before using Weblate in production setup.
+    Translate-toolkit currently has some limitations in processing PHP files, so please double check that your files will not get corrupted before using Weblate in a production setup.

     Following things are known to be broken:

-    * Adding new strings to translation, every translation has to contain all strings (even if empty).
+    * Addition of new strings to a translation, every translation has to contain all strings (even if empty).
     * Handling of special characters like newlines.